SQream/sqream_docs/getting_started/performing_basic_blue_operations.rst

 Drafting Jobs
 =============

-You can decide that for some jobs it is best to work on over time or else, you might have started constructing a job but for any reason did not get to finish the work.
+You can decide that for some jobs it is best to work on over time or else, you might have started composing a job but for any reason did not get to finish the work.
 If you did not save the job and had moved on to another page, the job will automatically be saved under **Jobs** > **Drafts**.
 You may edit jobs saved to **Drafts** only if they were created by you.

 1. In the sidebar go to **Jobs**.
 2. Select the **Create New Job** button, enter job name, and select **Save**.